Questions and Answers

 The United Way sponsored a Homeless 101 Seminar in September.
 All citizens were invited (I was the only non-incumbent to attend) and it was a packed house…but more people should have been there.

 We have some good things going, but we need more help.
 So here is what I propose:

-The Homeless Task Force needs help.
-They need full time liaisons to work the streets in order to identify the homeless, and quantify they help they need to get.
-Currently they have three part time people…and they are overworked at that.
-After identifying what is needed they can reach out to one of the shelters in the area or a local church or hospital to get that person the assistance they need.
+1. The Homeless Task Force needs help.
+They need full time liaisons to work the streets in order to identify the homeless, and quantify the help they need to get.

 These are some of the solutions to helping those in need, and protecting our citizens here in Huntington Beach.
 We can implement numbers 1-3 here in town, but the Shelter First Program would be a countywide program/solution to help end homelessness in the county.